Trajectory Generation and Tracking Control for Aggressive Tail-Sitter Flights: Real-world experimental results

-Moreover, we make a comparison on the transition accuracy with a traditional linear transition controller \citep{lyu2017hierarchical}, which is the same strategy used by the autopilot PX4.
-We implement the traditional controller with parameters tuned to the best extent on the same vehicle, to perform forward transition and backward transition between hovering and level flight in 18m/s.
-Because the linear transition controllers \citep{oosedo2017optimal, lyu2017hierarchical, xu2019full, cheng2022transition} usually focus on pitch and altitude control, and have no position control in other directions, we focus on the comparison of longitudinal state variables only.
+Because the linear transition controllers usually focus on pitch and altitude control, and have no position control in other directions, we focus on the comparison of longitudinal state variables only.
 Fig. \ref{fig_linear_tran_comparison}(1a)-(1c) shows the comparison in forward transition.
-Our method controls the pitch angle to decrease from $90^\circ$ to $13^\circ$ smoothly and speeds up from hovering to 18m/s in merely 3 seconds with altitude error peaking at 0.11m, while the linear method has good performance in pitch control and accelerating but the altitude drops 0.41m.
-Similarly, in backward transition shown in Fig. \ref{fig_linear_tran_comparison}(2a)-(2c), our method tracks the reference pitch angle smoothly and has maximum altitude error of 0.52m only, while the linear method tracks the linear pitch trajectory with significant pitch fluctuations and has large altitude deviation of 1.35m.
+Our method controls the pitch angle to decrease from $90^\circ$ to $13^\circ$ smoothly and speeds up from hovering to \SI{18}{m/s} in merely 3 seconds with altitude error peaking at \SI{0.11}{m}, while the linear method has good performance in pitch control and accelerating but the altitude drops \SI{0.41}{m}.
+Similarly, in backward transition shown in Fig. \ref{fig_linear_tran_comparison}(2a)-(2c), our method tracks the reference pitch angle smoothly and has maximum altitude error of \SI{0.52}{m} only, while the linear method tracks the linear pitch trajectory with significant pitch fluctuations and has large altitude deviation of \SI{1.35}{m}.
 It can be also noticed that our method pulls up the pitch angle over $120^\circ$ and then returns to $90^\circ$ for fast deceleration as shown in Fig. \ref{fig_linear_tran_comparison}(2b), the resultant backward transition is 4 seconds shorter than the linear method.
 In this comparison, our model-based framework shows its advantages in tracking accuracy and flight aggressiveness, which outperforms the model-free linear transition control.